-Among this set of 42 world populations, the greatest genetic distance observed is between Mbuti Pygmies and Papua New Guineans, where the F{ST} distance is 0.4573, while the smallest genetic distance (0.0021) is between the Danish and the English.
-When considering more disaggregated data for 26 European populations, the smallest genetic distance (0.0009) is between the Dutch and the Danes, and the largest (0.0667) is between the Lapps and the Sardinians.
+Among this set of 42 world populations, the greatest genetic distance observed is between Mbuti Pygmies and Papua New-Guineans, where the F{ST} distance is 0.4573, while the smallest genetic distance (0.0021) is between the Danish and the English.
+When considering more disaggregated data for 26 European populations, the smallest genetic distance (0.0009) is between the Dutch and the Danish, and the largest (0.0667) is between the Lapps and the Sardinians.
 The mean genetic distance among the 861 available pairs in the world population is 0.1338.
-Figure 6.1 is a phylogenetic tree, constructed from genetic distance data, that visually shows how different human populations have split apart over time.
+Figure 1, reproduced from Cavalli-Sforza et al. (1994, Figure 2.3.2B, p.
+78), is a phylogenetic tree, constructed from genetic distance data, that visually shows how different human populations have split apart over time.
 The phylogenetic tree is constructed to maximize the correlation between Euclidian distances to common nodes (measured along the branches) and F{ST} genetic distance computed from allele frequencies.
 Hence, the tree is a simplified summary of (but not a substitute for) the matrix of F{ST} genetic distances between populations.
 Cavalli-Sforza et al. (1994) also calculated estimates of Nei's distance, which is a different measure of genetic distance between populations.
-While F{ST} and Nei's distance have different analytical definitions and theoretical properties, they capture the same basic relationships, and their correlation is 93.9 per cent.
+While F{ST} and Nei's distance have different analytical definitions and theoretical properties, they capture the same basic relationships, and their correlation is 93.9%.
 Therefore, in the rest of this chapter we only use F{ST} measures.

 Cavalli-Sforza et al. (1994) provide genetic distance data at the population level, not at the country level.
 Therefore, economists and other social scientists interested in studying country-level data need to match populations to countries.
 In Spolaore and Wacziarg (2009), we did so using ethnic composition data by country from Alesina et al. (2003), who list 1,120 country-ethnic group categories.
-We matched ethnic group labels with population labels in Appendices 2 and 3 in Cavalli-Sforza et al. (1994).
-For instance, according to Alesina et al. (2003), India is composed of 72 per cent of 'Indo-Aryans' and 25 per cent 'Dravidians'.
-These groups were matched, respectively, to 'Indians' and 'Dravidians' (S.E.
-Indians) in Cavalli-Sforza et al. (1994).
-Another example is Italy, where the ethnic groups labelled 'Italians' and 'Rhaetians' (95.4 per cent of Italy's population) in Alesina et al. (2003) were matched to the genetic category 'Italian' in Cavalli-Sforza et al. (1994), and the 'Sardinians' ethnic group (2.7 per cent of Italy's population) was matched to the 'Sardinian' genetic group.
+We matched ethnic group labels with population labels in Appendices 2 and 3 from Cavalli-Sforza et al. (1994).
+For instance, according to Alesina et al. (2003), India is composed of 72% of "Indo-Aryans" and 25% "Dravidians."
+These groups were matched, respectively, to "Indians" and "Dravidhans" (S.E.
+Indians) from Cavalli-Sforza et al. (1994).
+Another example is Italy, where the ethnic groups labelled "Italians" and "Rhaetians" (95.4% of Italy's population) in Alesina et al. (2003) were matched to the genetic category "Italian" in Cavalli-Sforza et al. (1994), and the "Sardinians" ethnic group (2.7% of Italy's population) was matched to the "Sardinian" genetic group.